Speaking of HealthWhat's that sound? A heart murmur can be innocent or seriousSeptember 28, 2023

-According to the American Academy of Nutrition and Dietetics, processed foods range on a scale of minimally processed to mostly processed:
+Here's how the Academy of Nutrition and Dietetics ranks processed foods from minimally to mostly processed:

-- Minimally processed foods — such as bagged spinach, cut vegetables and roasted nuts — are often simply pre-prepped for convenience.
+- Minimally processed foods, such as fresh blueberries, cut vegetables and roasted nuts, are simply prepped for convenience.

-- Foods processed at their peak to lock in nutritional quality and freshness include canned tomatoes, frozen fruit and vegetables and canned tuna.
+- Foods processed at their peak to lock in nutritional quality and freshness include canned tomatoes or tuna, and frozen fruit or vegetables.

-- Foods with ingredients added for flavor and texture (sweeteners, spices, oils, colors and preservatives) include jarred pasta sauce, salad dressing, yogurt and cake mixes.
+- Foods with ingredients added for flavor and texture, such as sweeteners, spices, oils, colors and preservatives, include jarred pasta sauce, salad dressing, yogurt and cake mixes.

-Heavily processed foods should be avoided when possible.
-Minimally processed foods have a place in healthful diets.
-For example, low-fat milk, whole-grain/wheat breads, pre-cut vegetables and fresh-cut greens are all considered processed foods and yet all part of a healthy diet.
-Milks and juices may be fortified with vitamin D and calcium.
-Breakfast cereals may be fortified with additional fiber.
-Canned fruits (packed in water or natural fruit juice) can be part of a healthy diet when fresh fruit isn't readily available.
+Minimally processed foods have a place in healthy diets.
+For example, low-fat milk, whole-grain or wheat breads, precut vegetables and fresh-cut greens are considered processed foods.
+Also, milks and juices may be fortified with vitamin D and calcium, while breakfast cereals may have added fiber.
+And canned fruits packed in water or natural fruit juice can be part of a healthy diet when fresh fruit isn't easily available.

-When it comes to sodium, I often hear people comment that they don't put salt on their food.
-Well, as it turns out, you don't even need to, because manufacturers have already added salt for you — and too much at that.
-Make sure to look for low-sodium or reduced-sodium food items.
-Rinsing canned vegetables with water also helps remove some of the sodium.
-Remember, the Dietary Guidelines for Americans recommends less than 2,300 mg of sodium per day.
+When it comes to sodium, people often comment they don't put salt on their food.
+As it turns out, you don't even need to, because manufacturers have already added salt for you — and too much, in fact.
+The Dietary Guidelines also recommends less than 2,300 milligrams of sodium per day.
+So look for low- or reduced-sodium foods.
+Also, try rinsing canned vegetables with water to remove some of the sodium.

 The skinny on trans fat

 The key to healthy eating starts with you.
-Educate yourself on what to look for and make sure you talk to your primary care provider or local nutrition expert to discuss a diet plan that works best for you.Anne Harguth is a registered dietitian at Mayo Clinic Health System in Waseca.
+Educate yourself on what to look for and talk with your health care professional or nutrition expert to discuss a food plan that works best for you.Anne Harguth is a registered dietitian in Waseca, Minnesota.